 Between the 25 - 27 July 2017, three members of the Canvas Project Team (Hannah Cooper, Gareth Kirk and Paul Towers) attended and presented at InstructureCon 2017.
-Their presentation was on 'Using Canvas to Change the University'.
-They will be using this space to document their findings from the conference.
+Their presentation was on 'Using Canvas to Change the University', a recording of which can be found below:

 The Canvas Project Team created a short video to include in their presentation (below), following a series of positive meetings with several early adopter staff and students about their experience of Canvas.
 Hopefully their enthusiasm inspired others as much as it inspired us.